 The American Planning Association Library, located at our Chicago office, is open by appointment to members, students, academics, and interested citizens.
 On-site visitors have access to the library's full holdings, which include:

-- More than 6,000 volumes on planning and allied fields
+- More than 6,000 physical volumes on planning and allied fields

-- More than 60 journals and newsletters to which APA subscribes
+- More than 60 physical journals and newsletters to which APA subscribes

 - Complete sets of all APA serial publications, including Planning magazine, the Journal of the American Planning Association, and many division newsletters